Maritime history of Odisha: Early history

 Excavations at Golbai Sasan have shown a Neolithic culture dating to as early as ca. 2300 BC, followed by a Chalcolithic (copper age) culture and then an Iron Age culture starting around 900 BC.

 Tools found at this site indicate boat building, perhaps for coastal trade.

 Fish bones, fishing hooks, barbed spears and harpoons show that fishing was an important part of the economy.

 Some artefacts of the Chalcolithic period are similar to artefacts found in Vietnam, indicating possible contact with Indochina at a very early period.

+Texts like the Jatakas and Ceylonese chronicles mention Dantapura and Simhapura, with Dantapura being a notable port.
+The Chinese traveler Hiuen Tsang referred to a coastal city called Che-li-ta-lo, identified as modern Puri.

 Early historical sources record that Kalinga became subject to Magadha in 362 BC, regained independence during a civil war in Magadha around 320 BC, but around 261 BC was conquered by the Maurya emperor Ashoka (269 BC to 232 BC).

 The site at Sisupalagarh, occupied from the 3rd century BC to the 4th century AD, has been identified with Tosali, the provincial capital of Ashoka, and with Kalinganagara, the capital city of Kalinga after it regained independence from Mauryan empire early in the 1st century BC during the reign of Kharavela.
 The history of the following centuries is complex.
 At times the north and south of Kalinga were separate states, at times united.
 Sometimes Kalinga was independent, sometimes it was tributary to a more powerful neighbour.

 The Bhauma-Kara dynasty ruled over Utkal, as the northern and eastern part of Odisha was then known, from the 8th to 10th centuries AD.

 These rulers paid tribute to Gaudeshwar Devapala (810–850 AD), ruler of the Pala Empire of Bengal For a period, the rulers of Utkal were forced to acknowledge the suzerainty of the Tamil Chola dynasty under their king Rajendra Chola I (1012–1044), with whom they became allied by marriage.

 After regaining independence, Anantavarma Chodagangadeva (1078–1191) established control over a wide region from the Ganges to the Godavari, moving his capital from Kalinganagar to Cuttack.
 The power of Odisha waxed and waned over the following centuries, but it was not until 1568 that Odisha finally lost its independence.